slz2003/RFCScope-/Errata_filtering/Result_manual/9824-4/packetizer_raw_output.md

 Clarify in RFC 9824 that for Compact Denial of Existence the Next Hashed Owner Name may be computed as hash+1 (using modular arithmetic) and that it is exempt from forming a complete chain as defined in RFC 5155.

-**Severity:** Medium
-  *Basis:* Although validators typically do not use the Next field in Compact Denial proofs, the inconsistency can lead to confusion and issues in tooling or implementations that rely on full NSEC3 chain properties.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Deontic: Issue-2
-- Structural: Issue-2
-- CrossRFC: Issue-2
-- Boundary: Finding-1

 ---